gnss-lab/FastAPI-Auto-Generate-Gateway/docs/Usage/FileManipulation/HTTP_HTTPS/FileRetrievalFromTheService.md

 # File retrieval from the services

+## Service

+In this example, a service implemented through FastAPI will be used.
+If you have a service implemented in another programming language, the main requirement is to transfer the file in binary format with the header (application/octet-stream).
+To pass a file through FastAPI, you can use FileResponse (more details can be found in the official documentation: https://fastapi.tiangolo.com/advanced/custom-response/#fileresponse)."

+## API-Gateway

 !!! bug
     It is not possible to download a file through Swagger, as when sending a request, the API-Gateway starts streaming byte streams, which can cause the page or the entire browser to crash.